liquibase/liquibase-redshift/README.test-harness.md

 Redshift specific change objects tests created exclusively to test this extension (These test files will be located in the `src/test/resources/liquibase/harness/changelogs/redshift` directory.
 If the directory does not already exist, please create
     it and add the test files that you would like tested).

+#### Troubleshooting notes
+- If IDE doesn't allow you to run LiquibaseHarnessSuiteTest as test class, mark test/groovy folder as test classes folder in your IDE